Soledad Miranda

 Soltera y madre en la vida

 This comedy was filmed in Madrid and was released in October 1969.
-The movie recounts the hardships of a woman who will have to face single motherhood after being seduced and abandoned by her boyfriend whose friends convinced him he has nothing to do with her situation.
+The movie recounts the hardships of a woman who will have to face single motherhood after being seduced and abandoned by her boyfriend, whose friends convinced him he has nothing to do with her situation.
 Soledad plays her best friend who works at a beauty salon.

 Click here for a synopsis, pictures, and video from Soltera y madre en la vida and here to find it on IMDB.
 Click here to hear an MP3 of Soledad speaking Spanish in this movie.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD and Blu-Ray and is for sale in the store.
 My copy is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.

 Lola la piconera (1969) (TV)...Rosarillo